 3. Adoption is a courageous choice of love for a child’s well-being.

 Adoption is not a matter of “giving up a baby.”
-Rather, it is expectant/birth parents choosing to give their baby a life beyond what they can provide at the time.
+The phrase “giving up baby for adoption” is outdated and inaccurate.
+Adoption is a brave and loving choice.
+In choosing adoption, expectant/birth parents are choosing to give their baby a life beyond what they can provide at the time.
 It is a choice made with love, a love so big that the expectant/birth parents choose to put their child’s needs before their own.
 Adoption is a very difficult decision.
 All expectant/birth parents, no matter their background or reasons for placing their child, deserve to be respected.

 4. Open adoption is the most common form of domestic adoption today.